 =COUNTIFS(D5:D27,">100",E5:E27,">100")

-➤ Press Enter & you’ll see a total of 10 findings for our criteria.
+• After that, press Enter & you’ll see a total of 10 findings for our criteria.

-3. Using COUNTIFS to Count Cells across Distinct Columns Under Different OR Criteria
+3. Using COUNTIFS to Count Cells Across Distinct Columns Under Different OR Criteria

 We’ll determine now how many HP desktops, as well as Lenovo Notebooks, have been sold.
 It means our formula will now incorporate multiple criteria from multiple columns with OR logic.
+So, follow the below steps.

 📌 Steps:

-➤ The formula for this criterion in Cell F17 will be-
+• First of all, the formula for this criterion in Cell F17 will be-

 =COUNTIFS(B5:B27,"HP",C5:C27,"Desktop") + COUNTIFS(B5:B27,"Lenovo",C5:C27,"Notebook")

-➤ After pressing Enter, the resultant value will be 6.
+• After pressing Enter, the resultant value will be 6.
 So there are 6 instances of HP desktops & Lenovo notebooks in our dataset.

 While working with multiple OR criteria, we have to add two different criteria with a Plus(+) between two different COUNTIFS functions.

-Read more: COUNTIFS with Multiple Criteria
+Read more: Excel COUNTIFS with Multiple Criteria and OR Logic

 While working with both AND & OR criteria, we have to use the SUM function outside the COUNTIFS function as here the COUNTIFS function will return will multiple results that need to be added up.
-We’ll find out how many HP or Lenovo desktops have more than $100 profits.
+We’ll find out how many HP or Lenovo desktops have more than $100 in profits.

 📌 Steps:

-➤ In Cell F16, we have to type-
+• In the Beginning, in cell F16, we have to type-

 =SUM(COUNTIFS(B5:B27,{"HP","Lenovo"}, C5:C27,"Desktop",D5:D27,">100"))

-➤ Now press Enter & the function will return as 4.
+• Subsequently, press Enter & the function will return as 4.

 🔎 How Does This Formula Work?

-➤ COUNTIFS function returns with the values in an array & the values are- {2,2}
+• COUNTIFS function returns with the values in an array & the values are- {2,2}

-➤ SUM function then simply sums these values up to 4(2+2).
+• Lastly, the SUM function then simply sums these values up to 4(2+2).

-5. Incorporating COUNTIFS with Wildcard Characters to Count Cells across Different Columns
+5. Incorporating COUNTIFS with Wildcard Characters to Count Cells Across Different Columns

 In this section, our dataset is not complete.
 A number of entries are missing.
 We’ll find out the number of complete entries here.